What is the EU Justice Scoreboard?

 How can effective justice systems support growth?

 Effective justice which uphold the rule of law have since a long time been identified as having a positive economic impact.
-Where judicial systems guarantee the enforcement of rights, creditors are more likely to lend, firms are dissuaded from opportunistic behaviour, transaction costs are reduced, and innovative businesses are more likely to invest.
+Where judicial systems guarantee the enforcement of rights, creditors are more likely to lend, businesses are dissuaded from opportunistic behaviour, transaction costs are reduced and innovative businesses are more likely to invest.

-The positive impact of national justice systems on the economy is supported by a wide range of studies and academic literature, including from the European Central Bank, International Monetary Fund, OECD, World Economic Forum and World Bank.
+The beneficial impact of well-functioning national justice systems for the economy is supported by a wide range of studies and academic literature, including from the European Central Bank, the International Monetary Fund, the OECD, the World Economic Forum and the World Bank.

 The Scoreboard uses indicators that examine the three main features of an effective justice system: efficiency, quality and independence.

-The indicators related to the efficiency of proceedings include: the length of judicial proceedings (disposition time); the clearance rate (the ratio of the number of resolved cases over the number of incoming cases); and the number of pending cases.
+The indicators related to the efficiency of proceedings include: the caseload, the length of judicial proceedings (disposition time); the clearance rate (the ratio of the number of resolved cases over the number of incoming cases), and the number of pending cases.
 The Scoreboard also presents the average length of proceedings in specific fields when EU law is involved.

 Easy access to justice, adequate resources, effective assessment tools and appropriate standards are key factors that contribute to the quality of justice systems.
-The Scoreboard uses various indicators covering these factors: such as indicators for the electronic submission of claims, communication between the courts and parties, the training of judges, financial resources, and ICT case management systems and standards.
+The Scoreboard uses various indicators to cover these factors: such as the electronic submission of claims, communication between the courts and parties, the training of judges, financial resources, and ICT case management systems and standards.

-The Scoreboard examines the perception ofjudicialindependence among the general public and companies.
+The Scoreboard examines the perception of judicial independence both among the general public and companies.
 It also presents information on legal safeguards in Member States for certain situations where judicial independence could be at risk, and overviews on the organisation of national prosecution services.

 What is the methodology of the EU Justice Scoreboard?

 The Scoreboard uses various sources of information.
 Large parts of the quantitative data are provided by the Council of Europe Commission for the Evaluation of the Efficiency of Justice (CEPEJ) with which the Commission has concluded a contract to carry out a specific annual study.
-These data range from 2010 to 2014, and have been provided by Member States according to CEPEJ's methodology.
-The study also provides detailed comments and country-specific information sheets that give more contextual information and should be read together with the figures.
+This data ranges from 2010 to 2017, and has been provided by Member States according to CEPEJ's methodology.
+The study also provides detailed comments and country-specific fact sheets that give more contextual information and should be read together with the figures.

-The other sources of data are the group of contact persons on national justice systems, the European Network of Councils for the Judiciary (ENCJ), the Network of the Presidents of the Supreme Judicial Courts of the EU, Association of the Councils of State and Supreme Administrative Jurisdictions of the EU (ACA), the European Competition Network, the Council of Bars and Law Societies of Europe (CCBE), the Communications Committee, the European Observatory on infringements of intellectual property rights, the Expert Group on Money Laundering and Financing of Terrorism, Eurostat, the European Judicial Training Network (EJTN), the World Bank and the World Economic Forum.
+The other sources of data are the groups of contact persons on national justice systems, the European Network of Councils for the Judiciary (ENCJ), the Network of the Presidents of the Supreme Judicial Courts of the EU, Association of the Councils of State and Supreme Administrative Jurisdictions of the EU (ACA), the European Competition Network, the Communications Committee, the European Observatory on infringements of intellectual property rights, the Expert Group on Money Laundering and Financing of Terrorism, Eurostat, the European Judicial Training Network (EJTN), and the World Economic Forum.

-Although data are still lacking for certain Member States, the data gap continues to decrease, particularly for indicators the efficiency of justice systems.
-The remaining difficulties in gathering data are often due to insufficient statistical capacity or to the fact that the national categories for which data are collected do not exactly correspond to the ones used for the Scoreboard.
-In very few cases, the data gap is due to the lack of willingness of certain national authorities to contribute.
+Although data are still lacking for certain Member States, the data gap continues to decrease.
+The remaining difficulties in gathering data are often due to insufficient statistical capacity or the fact that the national categories for which data is collected do not exactly correspond to the ones used for the Scoreboard.
+In very few cases, the data gap is due to the lack of national authorities' willingness to contribute.
 The Commission will continue to encourage Member States to further reduce this data gap.

 For further information